Types of abuse

 - Scratching, punching, biting, strangling, choking, or kicking.

-- Throwing something at you such as a phone, book, shoe or plate.
+- Throwing items at you like a phone, book, shoe, or plate.

 - Pulling your hair.

-- Using a gun, knife, box cutter, bat, mace or other weapon.
+- Threatening to use or using a gun, knife, box cutter, bat, mace, or other weapon against you.

-- Smacking your bottom without your permission or consent.
+- Touching any part of you without your permission or consent.

 - Forcing you to have sex or perform a sexual act.

 - Grabbing your face to make you look at them.